The Golden Hour: Under the Orange Sun: Stage setup

 At the concert venue, IU's mother prepared a seat cushion for every seat at her own expense for showing her deep consideration for the fans who came to her daughter's concert.
 The cushion has the details of the concert date, location, logo, etc. The audience was able to take home cushions as souvenirs after the concert was over.
 She said: This cushion is a cushion that my mother placed an order for and prepared a month and a half ago.
 You don't have to leave it.
 Take it with you when you go home."
 The main stage was accompanied by live musicians such as guitar, keyboard, drums, percussion, and bass, and dozens of choreographers.
 It also featured the standard massive LED screens that filled the front of the main stadium, as well as official light sticks of IU's fan club held by over 40,000 spectators with mapping technology, the main stadium was filled with various colours such as orange, red, white, emerald, purple, and pink for each stage change and performances.

 For the opening stage, IU performed "Eight" and "Celebrity" with a pink or orange sunset backdrop and colorful fireworks exploding during sunset.
-She addressed that she "always wanted to sing "Eight" at sunset, so I planned it for a long time, and I feel good because it seems to have happened."
+She addressed that she "always wanted to sing 'Eight' at sunset, so I planned it for a long time, and I feel good because it seems to have happened."
 IU performed in a pink hot air balloon during "Strawberry Moon" and "Hold My Hand" to ensure she could reach and interact with the audience at the 2nd and 3rd levels of the venue.
-During "Above The Time", hundreds of drones shown a variety of images by changing from the silhouette of IU, the logo of Uaena (the official fandom name), the watch, etc. The drone show can also be seen at Ttukseom Park, Hangang Park.
+During "Above The Time", hundreds of drones shown a variety of images by changing from the silhouette of IU, the logo of Uaena (the official fandom name), the watch, etc. The drone show could also be seen at Ttukseom Park, Hangang Park.
 At the end of the performance, there was a huge fireworks display and a drone show.